-As a reminder, the first part of our article focused on the notions of UX and UI Design applied to MaaS applications.
-In this second part, our Lead Designer Igor has established a detailed comparison of UX and UI Design of different mobility applications, especially those integrated in our MaaS API.
+As a reminder, the first part of our article focused on the notions of UX and IU Design applied to MaaS applications.
+In this second part, our Lead Designer Igor has established a detailed comparison of UX and IU Design of different mobility applications, especially those integrated in our MaaS API.
 Namely, the RATP, public transport operator in Paris.
 Trainline, retailer of train and bus tickets.
 LeCab, car with driver service.
 And finally, the electric scooter service Lime and OPnGO, a parking reservation service.
 A meticulous analysis that will allow our Lead Designer to design and share with you the prototype of his ideal MaaS application.

 1. Definition of the Business Plan

 One of the first things to be done is to draw up a set of specifications.
 A document in which it is essential to determine the objectives, context, needs, functionalities, characteristics and constraints of your mobility application.
 What levels, mentioned in the first part of this article, do you wish to achieve in your MaaS application?
 Will your solution enable the planning and reservation of multimodal or intermodal trips?
 As a reminder, intermodality resides in the fact of using several modes of transport on the same trip, whereas multimodality is the fact of using several modes of transport in alternation.
 In our case, we will start with the development of an intermodal MaaS application.

 In terms of functionality, it will have to allow the user to plan in real time as well as to make reservations and payments among five different transport types and operators.
 These are :

 - A public transport operator (Metro/Bus/Tram), with RATP

 - A car and motorcycle-taxi with driver service with Le Cab